fahrinh/traefik-plugin/README.md

 See [this sample matcher plugin](https://github.com/tiket-libre/traefik-plugin/blob/master/matcher/mymatcher.go) for a full example.

-In a frontend rule, use our custom matcher (`Matcher` keyword) which refers to matcher var in the matcher plugin declaration.
+In a frontend rule, use our custom matcher by using `Matcher` keyword which refers to matcher var in the matcher plugin declaration.

 ```toml
 [plugin]